 Use case #1: Locate where churn happens #

-One of the biggest upsides of cohort analysis is that it shows product teams where user retention is dropping off.
-By looking at how certain actions led to a cohort’s usage dropping off, you can identify with more accuracy where and how people are more likely to churn.
+When it comes to customer retention cohort analysis is a key tool.
+By looking at how certain actions led to a cohort's usage dropping off, you can identify with more accuracy where and how people are more likely to churn.

 Use case #2: Optimize acquisition channels #